-People w ho make me feel good about myself when I'm with them include: Build and keep relationships with positive people who make you feel good about yourself.
-Things I like about my relationship include: Thin as I record like to about my relationship in aluda.
-I nings i would like to change about my relationship include: TIP If you are in a relationship, ask yourself if it is positive, trusting and respectful.
+People who make me feel good about myself when I'm with them include:

+Things I would like to change about my relationship include:

+If you are in a relationship, ask yourself if it is positive, trusting and respectful.
 If you don't feel safe or supported in your relationship, it could be abusive.
 Being hurt physically, sexually or emotionally is dangerous to your health and can be harmful to children.

-Things th nat cause stress in my life include: I manage e my stress by: TIP Some stress in your life is normal.
+Things that cause stress in my life include:

+I manage my stress by:

+Some stress in your life is normal.
 Use positive ways to manage the stress you do have.
 Talk to someone you trust if you feel like you have too much stress.
 Visit www.cmha.ca/mental_health/stress/ to learn more about stress.

-I usually Things I get hours of sleep each night. can do to get a good night's sleep include:
+I usually get hours of sleep each night.

+Things I can do to get a good night's sleep include: